-With some exceptions [Real Property Law § 463] Real Property Law § 462 [" RPL "] requires sellers of residential real property to file a disclosure statement detailing known defects.
+With some exceptions [Real Property Law § 463] Real Property Law § 462 ["RPL "] requires sellers of residential real property to file a disclosure statement detailing known defects.
 Sellers are not required to undertake an inspection but must answer 48 questions about the condition of the real property.
-A failure to file such a disclosure statement allows the buyer to receive a \$500 credit against the agreed upon price at closing [RPL § 465] .
+A failure to file such a disclosure statement allows the buyer to receive a \$500 credit against the agreed upon price at closing [ RPL § 465].
 A seller who files such a disclosure statement " shall be liable only for a willful failure to perform the requirements of this article.
 For such a wilfull failure, the seller shall be liable for the actual damages suffered by the buyer in addition to any other existing equitable or statutory relief " [RPL 465(2)].

-Notwithstanding New York's adherence to the doctrine of caveat emptor in the sale of real estate " and imposed no liability on a seller for failing to disclose information regarding the premises when the parties deal at arm's length, unless there is some conduct on the part of the seller which constitutes active concealment "cxliii there have been two significant developments in protecting purchasers of real estate.
+Notwithstanding New York's adherence to the doctrine of caveat emptor in the sale of real estate " and imposed no liability on a seller for failing to disclose information regarding the premises when the parties deal at arm's length, unless there is some conduct on the part of the seller which constitutes active concealment "clxxxv" there have been two significant developments in protecting purchasers of real estate.

 First, as stated by the Courts in Ayres v.
-Pressman^{cxliv} and Calvente v.
-Levy^{cxlv} any misrepresentations in the Property Condition Disclosure Statement mandated by RPL 462 provides a separate cause of action for defrauded home buyers entitling plaintiff " to recover his actual damages arising out of the material misrepresentations set forth on the disclosure form notwithstanding the 'as is 'clause contained in the contract of sale "cxlvi".
+Pressman^{clxxxvi} and Calvente v.
+Levy^{clxxxvii} any misrepresentations in the Property Condition Disclosure Statement mandated by RPL 462 provides a separate cause of action for defrauded home buyers entitling plaintiff " to recover his actual damages arising out of the material misrepresentations set forth on the disclosure form notwithstanding the ' as is ' clause contained in the contract of sale "clxxxviii.

-Second, the Court in Simone v.
-Homecheck Real Estate Services, a Disclosure Statement, such a representation may be proof of active concealment...the alleged false representations by the sellers in the Disclosure Statement support a cause of action alleging fraudulent misrepresentation in that such false representations may be proof of active concealment ".
+Services, Inc. clxxxix, held that "when a seller makes a false representation in a Disclosure Statement, such a representation may be proof of active concealment...the alleged false representations by the sellers in the Disclosure Statement support a cause of action alleging fraudulent misrepresentation in that such false representations may be proof of active concealment ".